Snub-nosed monkey: Description

 These monkeys are named for the short stump of a nose on their round faces, with nostrils arranged forward.
 They have relatively multicolored and long fur, particularly at the shoulders and backs.
 They grow to a length of 51–83 cm with a tail of 55–97 cm.

 Behavior

 Snub-nosed monkeys spend the majority of their life in the trees.
 They live together in very large groups, splitting up into smaller groups in times of food-scarcity, such as in the winter.
 Family units consisting of one male with multiple females, along with all-male bachelor groups, form cohesive larger groups of roughly 76 to 400.
 They have territorial instincts, defending their zones mostly with shouts.
 They have a large vocal repertoire, calling sometimes solo while at other times together in choir-like fashion.

 The monkeys are known to be difficult to track because they are so quiet.
-Reachers have noted that it's easier to find them when it's raining because water gets into their nostrils and makes them sneeze.
+Researchers have noted that it's easier to find them when it's raining because water gets into their nostrils and makes them sneeze.